Answers to Frequently Asked Questions

 No. Once your rate is determined, it is always the same regardless of when service is delivered.
 The only exceptions are major holidays.

-Our highly trained caregivers and the quality of our care make us like no other agency.
+Our highly trained caregivers and the quality of our care set us apart from all other home care agencies in the Triangle.
 We are committed to providing the best service possible and we hold ourselves accountable for this.
 Quality is so important to us that we have a care guarantee.
 If, in the unlikely event you are not fully satisfied with our services, we will work to make it right, referring you to a service we feel would be the best for you.
 This is our guarantee – personal, quality caregiving.
-We also provide educational information, and our caregivers are trained in the area of memory loss.
+Learn more about our differences.

 Cary, Raleigh and parts of Apex in Wake County, North Carolina.